 Dec 12 Delta Air Lines said on Wednesday

-that it expected profit growth in 2013 and would introduce a
+that it expected profits in 2013 to top 2012's profits and it

 Chief Executive Officer Richard Anderson said during the

 carrier's investor meeting webcast that Delta, the No. 2 U.S.

 airline behind United Continental Holdings Inc, expected

 a profit of $1.6 billion excluding items for this year, up about

 30 percent from the year before.
 He said 2013 will bring "really